-- The 10-year U.S. Treasuries yield fell significantly this past week, from 2.76% last week to close at 2.64% this week. - The 2-year U.S. Treasuries yield followed suit, closing at 2.47%, down from 2.55%. - The 10/2 yield spread stayed constant all week at 0.17x. - The first two charts below show the trend in rates since May 1, 2018 and January 2, 2019.
-The longer-term chart shows that rates rose sharply in September and peaked in November.
+- The 10-year U.S. Treasuries yield stayed fairly constant this past week, until Friday when it moved quite a bit lower.
+It closed the week at 2.59%, down from 2.64% on the previous Friday - The 2-year U.S. Treasuries yield followed suit, closing at 2.43%, down from 2.47%. - The 10/2 yield spread stayed constant all week at 0.16x-0.17x. - The first two charts below show the trend in rates since May 1, 2018 and January 2, 2019.
+The longer-term chart shows that rates rose sharply in September and peaked in October-November.
 The subsequent decline had rates at a low in early January, and they are heading back there.
 Rates shown on the short-term chart, on the right, declined in each of the last two weeks.

 • The next two charts show the "spread" between the 10-year and the 2-year yields.
 The longer-term chart shows that the spread has declined and reached a low last December of 0.11x.
-Since then, it has gyrated within a narrow band and closed at 0.17x.
-The short-term chart shows that rates stayed constant at 0.17x all week, after declining from a year high of 0.21x.
+Since then, it has gyrated within a narrow band and closed at 0.16x.
+The short-term chart shows that rates stayed constant at 0.16x-0.17x all week, after declining from a year high of 0.21x.
 When the spread gets to "zero", an inversion is imminent.
-Still a long way to go.
+There is still a long way to go.